Large language models can effectively convince people to believe conspiracies: Results

-To evaluate the accuracy of the claims made by the AI models, we fact-checked all statements containing claims made by the AI models during the conversations using Perplexity AI's online LLM (Sonar Huge/Pro), which can access real-time information from the internet and has been found to produce high agreement with fact checkers (see\textsuperscript{2}, which introduced this approach and evaluated its validity).
-Each statement that Sonar Huge/Pro determined contained claims or factual information (\textit{k} = 95,705 claims across the three studies; M = 40 claims per conversation) was rated on a scale from 0 (completely inaccurate) to 100 (completely accurate).
-As shown in Figure 4, we observe that average claim veracity was significantly higher in the debunking condition relative to the bunking conditions for the jailbroken and standard models (Jailbroken: M\textsubscript{debunking} = 79, M\textsubscript{bunking} = 70, \textit{d} = 0.40, \textit{p} < .001; Standard: M\textsubscript{debunking} = 89, M\textsubscript{bunking} = 77, \textit{d} = 0.54, \textit{p} < .001) and that bunking conversations included a higher proportion of low-veracity claims than debunking (e.g., in Study 1, 19.7\% of bunking claims fell below 40/100 vs 10.0\% under debunking), but that in Study 3 (truth-constrained prompt) the debunking and bunking conditions used equivalently truthful arguments (M\textsubscript{debunking} = 91, M\textsubscript{bunking} = 90, \textit{d} = 0.05, \textit{p} = .08; Supplementary Fig. S6--S7; Supplementary Table S14).
-Thus, the truth constraint was effective in increasing the veracity of the model's claims.
+To evaluate the accuracy of the claims made by the AI models, we fact-checked all statements containing claims made by the AI models during the conversations using Perplexity AI's online LLM (Sonar Huge/Pro), which can access real-time information from the internet and has been found to produce high agreement with fact checkers\textsuperscript{2}.
+(These claim-level veracity analyses were not preregistered.)
+Each statement that Sonar Huge/Pro determined contained claims or factual information (\emph{k} = 95,707 claims across the three studies) was rated on a scale from 0 (completely inaccurate) to 100 (completely accurate).
+Conversations were claim dense (\emph{M} = 35 claims per conversation) but many involved context, hedging, or commentary.
+We therefore focused on substantive, concretely checkable empirical claims that bore on the participant's focal belief, which numbered \emph{M} = 12.9/12.6/12.0 per conversation (for Studies 1--3, respectively).